livingfluids/SbmBloodFoam/README.md

 OpenFOAM® v9.0 can be installed on Ubuntu and compiled from source code following the instructions provided here: https://openfoam.org/download/source/.

-The OpenFOAM® environment must be sourced before compiling the solver files.
+The OpenFOAM® environment must be sourced before compiling the **SbmBloodFoam** solver files.

 ## Compiling the solver